Ministerio de Educación

 Private health insurance is provided for Language Assistants, though the company and quality vary depending on which region you’re placed in.

 Madrid Language Assistants typically have good coverage.
 When I lived in Madrid, we were covered by MAPFRE and a couple of years ago they switched to Generali.
 Both companies provided more than adecuate coverage that insured health and dental care.

 Language & Culture Assistants in Madrid do not pay into Spanish Social Security and are not eligible for public health care.

 Orientation will be held in Madrid in mid to late September and provides a run down on how to complete the visa process as well as suggestions for finding housing and setting up a Spanish bank account.
 Plus, it´s a great opportunity to meet other new English assistants in Madrid.

-This year, Madrid orientation will be held on September 26, 2018.
+Last year, Madrid orientation was held on September 26, 2021.

 Auxiliares de Conversación